A Glug of Oil

 Crispy Roast Potatoes

-This recipe will show you how to get your roasties crispy and crunchy on the outside, and soft and fluffy on the inside.
+In this recipe, you will learn how to get your roasties crunchy on the outside, and soft and fluffy on the in.

 Crispy roast potatoes pictured in a roasting dish.